-Applicants who want to file an appeal should follow the directions in the NCORR Appeal Procedures.
-The Appeal Procedures outline the appeal process.
+Applicants who want to file an appeal should follow the directions in the Strategic Buyout Program Appeal Procedures.
+The Appeal Procedures outline the timelines and steps involved in the appeal process.
 Once an appeal request is received, the program will provide the applicant with written acknowledgement of the appeal within fifteen (15) working days of receipt.